deoshreyas/Backtracking-Sudoku-Solver/README.md

 ## :desktop_computer: How to run locally
 Just clone the repository on your machine, and run `main.py`.
 You might need to install a few packages, like `pygame`.
 Please make sure you have the font `comicsans` installed on your machine (or change the font in the source).

+## :grey_question: Controls
+- Press `g` to generate a random sudoku (with multiple possible solutions).
+- Press `c` to check your solution.
+If correct, it will change from red to black.
+- Press `<SPACE>` to solve using the backtracking algorithm.